-Provision for (recovery of) Income Taxes
+Provision for Income Taxes

-The combined statutory provincial and federal tax rates were 26.44% and 26.42% for the three-month periods ended December 31, 2023 and 2022, respectively.
-The Company recorded an income tax expense of 0.2 million, including a recovery for the recognition of previously unrecognized tax attributes and temporary differences of

-\$3.4 million for the three-month period ended December 31, 2023.
-In comparison, the Company recorded a recovery for income tax of \$12.8 million, including a recovery for the recognition of previously unrecognized tax attributes and temporary differences of \$17.8 million for the three-month period ended December 31, 2022.
+The combined statutory provincial and federal tax rates were 26.43% and 26.44% for the three-month periods ended December 31, 2024 and 2023, respectively.
+The Company recorded an income tax expense of \$1.4 million for the three-month period ended December 31, 2024.
+In comparison, the Company recorded an income tax expense of \$0.2 million, including a recovery for the recognition of previously unrecognized tax attributes and temporary differences of \$3.4 million for the three-month period ended December 31, 2023.
 These recoveries were non-cash items.

-The difference between the effective and the statutory rates during the three-month period ended December 31, 2023 and 2022 is mainly due to recognition of previously unrecognized tax attributes and temporary differences and the non-deductibility of certain expenses for tax purposes.
+The difference between the effective and the statutory rates during the three-month period ended December 31, 2024 is mainly due to the non-deductibility of certain expenses for tax purposes, whereas for 2023 it is mainly due to the recognition of previously unrecognized tax attributes, temporary differences and the non-deductibility of certain expenses for tax purposes.